UncleGoogle/galaxy-integration-humblebundle/README.md

 ![Humble bookmarked](resources/Bookmarking.png)

-3. The view that you've just created will show in the bookmark list as an _Humble Bundle_ duplicate, so you want to rename it.
-To do so click with right mouse button on the new bookmark itself and select _Rename bookmark_ changing name with something you like as for example _Humble Owned + Choices_.
+3. The view that you've just created will appear in the bookmark list as an _Humble Bundle_ duplicate, so you want to rename it.
+To do so, click with right mouse button on the new bookmark itself and select _Rename bookmark_ changing name with something you like as for example _Humble Owned + Choices_.

 ![Humble Rename Bookmark](resources/Bookmark_rename.png)